laktak/chkbit/README.md

 ## Repair

-chkbit cannot repair damage, its job is simply to detect it.
+chkbit is designed to detect "damage".
+To repair your files you need to think ahead:

-You should

-- backup regularly.
+- backup regularly
-- run chkbit *before* each backup.
+- run chkbit *before* each backup
-- check for damage on the backup media.
+- run chkbit *after* a backup on the backup media (readonly)
-- in case of damage *restore* from a checked backup.
+- in case of any issues, *restore* from a checked backup medium.

 ## Ignore files